Illawarra Hawks

-The Illawarra Hawks (formerly the Wollongong Hawks and The Hawks) is an Australian professional basketball team based in Wollongong, New South Wales.
+The Illawarra Hawks (formerly the Wollongong Hawks and The Hawks) are an Australian professional basketball team based in Wollongong, New South Wales.
 The Illawarra Hawks compete in the National Basketball League (NBL) and play their home games at WIN Entertainment Centre, known colloquially as "The Sandpit".
 The Illawarra Hawks are the only remaining NBL team to have competed in every season since the league's inception in 1979.
-The team won their first and so far only NBL Championship in 2001 and finished as runners-up in 2005, 2010 and 2017.
+The team won their first NBL Championship in 2001, their second in 2025, and have finished as runners-up in 2005, 2010 and 2017.

 History

 The team began as the Illawarra Hawks in the New South Wales Men's Division 1 championship before joining the National Basketball League (NBL) for its inaugural season in 1979.
 The Hawks played out of Beaton Park Stadium, commonly known as "The Snakepit".
 In 1981, import Mike Jones was named NBL Most Valuable Player.
 In 1987, the Hawks had their best season to date, finishing in third place with a 20–6 record.

 In 1998, the team was renamed the Wollongong Hawks and moved into WIN Entertainment Centre, known as the Sandpit, with Beaton Park remaining as their office and training facility.
 The venue is also home to Basketball Illawarra's representative side, also known as the 'Illawarra Hawks'.
-There is no official relationship between Basketball Illawarra and the NBL side anymore despite sharing the Snakepit.

 The 2000/01 season marked history for the Hawks as they won their maiden NBL Championship.
 Prior to the start of the season, coach Brendan Joyce changed almost half his roster, adding Charles Thomas, Damon Lowery, Grant Kruger, Matt Shanahan and Axel Dench.
 After finishing the regular season in fourth with a club-best 21 wins from 28 games, Wollongong upset Perth in the first round of the post-season before conquering Adelaide when Lowery sunk three free throws with no time on the clock in game three of the semi-final series.
 The Hawks went on to beat Townsville 2–1 in the grand final to capture the team's only title.
+The Hawks became the first New South Wales team to reach and win a grand final in the NBL's 23-year history.

 The Hawks returned to the NBL Grand Final in 2004/05, where they lost to the Sydney Kings.

 In February 2009, captain Mat Campbell started the "Save the Hawks" campaign after the ownership group declared the team would not be able to join revamped league in 2009/10 on financial grounds.
 Campbell and his small team reached their goal, thanks to the commitment of the Illawarra community, naming rights sponsor ahm Health Insurance, and a bank guarantee provided by Indian mining magnate Mr. Arun Jagatramka from Gujarat NRE.
 A not-for-profit community-based company formed as Wollongong Hawks Basketball Limited was established to operate the Hawks into the future.